Price Laboratory School (1950)

 Photograph of a teacher and elementary school students sitting on a classroom floor, undated, in the University of Northern Iowa Photograph Collection, PLS Box 2, PLS 6- Elementary Students Activities- Guest Speakers/Teachers Folder 12, #23, University Archives, Rod library, University of Northern Iowa.

-Yet another, and possibly the final threat to the continuation of the laboratory school arose in 2012.
-After several years of very restricted university budgets, and with prospects for an even worse budget situation in 2012-2013, President Benjamin Allen recommended a series of program reductions and cuts in mid-February 2012.
-Included in that series was a recommendation to close the Malcolm Price Laboratory School by June 30, 2012.
+The final threat to the laboratory school came in 2012.
+After several years of very restricted university budgets and with prospects for an even worse budget situation in 2012-2013, President Benjamin Allen recommended a series of program reductions and cuts in mid-February 2012.
+Included in that series was a recommendation to close the Malcolm Price Laboratory School by June of that year.
 On February 27, 2012, the Board of Regents approved that recommendation in an 8-0 vote.
-While there is still a lawsuit pending that seeks to prevent the school from closing, the work of the Malcolm Price Laboratory School may well have reached its conclusion.
-(NOTE: The school was closed in 2012 and later torn down.)
+Despite the loyal and grateful corps of alumni, parents, faculty, and other supporters, the school was officially closed .

 List of Laboratory School heads with dates of service

-Compiled by Library Assistant Susan Witthoft and volunteer Amy Peterson; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, with research assistance by Janelle Iseminger and scanning by Gail Briddle, January 2004; last updated, June 13, 2014 (GP); photos and citations updated by Graduate Assistant Eliza Mussmann March 29, 2023.
+Compiled by Library Assistant Susan Witthoft and volunteer Amy Peterson; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, with research assistance by Janelle Iseminger and scanning by Gail Briddle, January 2004; last updated, June 13, 2014 (GP); photos and citations updated by Graduate Assistant Eliza Mussmann March 29, 2023; content edited by Graduate Intern Marcea Seible, April 2025.

 "GI Bill®” is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.